jchip/safesh/README.md

 # SafeShell

-A secure, sandboxed shell environment for AI assistants and automated workflows.
-Execute JavaScript/TypeScript code and whitelisted commands with fine-grained permission control.
+A safe JavaScript/TypeScript shell in a sandboxed Deno runtime for bash tool replacement.

 ## What is SafeShell?